advancedresearch/advancedresearch.github.io/README.md

 [List of Repositories](https://github.com/advancedresearch)
 [How to Contribute](https://github.com/advancedresearch/advancedresearch.github.io/blob/master/CONTRIBUTING.md)

+### Theorem Proving Research

+Theorem proving is the process which one gets answers one would like to know from data.

+Theorem Proving Research is about finding which algorithms or tools we need to get answer from different sets of data.

+You can find a summary about Theorem Proving Research [here](./solving/summary.md).

 ### Avatar Extensions

 Avatar Extensions is a popular research subject about abstract generalization of mathematics.